skyvers/Aged-care/readme.md

 Before running your project, we will need to generate the domain class first.

+Generate domain validates and compiles the metadata (XML files) in your project and checks that the application domain is in a valid state.
+Errors for the developer to fix are written to your console, and if generate is successful, the domain will be compiled to produce Java domain files and unit tests.

 ![Generate domain](doc_src_img/chapter6/6.jpg "Generate domain")

 Right click on server and go to start button to start the server.